prashantyadavcode/student_document_classfication_system/README.md

 ## License

-This project is available under the MIT License.
+This project is available under the MIT License